IFPRI/sda-shiny/traveltime/www/txtCredits.md

 <label>How to cite</label>
 If you use this tool in your published works please cite:

-HarvestChoice, 2016. “*Using Routing and Travel Time APIs for sub-Saharan Africa (version 1.0)*” International Food Policy Research Institute, Washington, DC.
+HarvestChoice, 2016. *"Using Routing and Travel Time APIs for sub-Saharan Africa (version 1.0)"* International Food Policy Research Institute, Washington, DC.
 Available on-line at http://tools.harvestchoice.org/traveltime/.